leogouttefarde/smack/README.md

 ### Launching Kafka cluster

-The number of kafka brokers is configured through the variable NBR_KAFKA_BROKERS in utility.sh
+The number of kafka brokers is configured through the script argument

 Run `~/scripts/run_kafka_cluster.sh`